Small Town Project. Caring for our Community.

 Towns are built around natural resources, commerce, and families.
 Small towns are an important but often neglected element of rural landscapes and food systems.

-Our once booming town now battles the blight of vacant houses, schools and storefronts and the nationwide epidemic of drug use.
-These social determinants of health impact the people in our community at a higher rate than other Zip codes.
+Our once-booming town now battles the blight of vacant houses, schools, storefronts, and the nationwide epidemic of drug use.
+These social determinants of health impact the people in our community at a higher rate than other Zip codes across Colorado.
 Our goal is to improve health equity in our community and establish programs that will improve quality of life, enhance the local economy, empower underserved people, and promote a sense of community.